Prison Journalism Navigator

 BLUE SHEET: A charge of a violation in New Jersey.
 Usage example: “The officer wrote every inmate who refused an order a blue sheet.”

-BUCK: 1) To disobey or to refuse.
-2) Homemade spirits.
+BUCK: To disobey or to refuse.
+Sometimes it can refer to homemade spirits.

 BULLET: The fingertip of a disposable glove that has been ripped off and filled with an illegal substance, twisted and tied off, and then inserted into the rectum for transport.